By Donna Baker March 16, 2012

 Protecting your PDF using a password with Acrobat 9

-Add a password for security using Acrobat X
+Add a password for security with Acrobat X

 Sign up for our monthly newsletter.